Betting on Soccer in Virginia

 Where soccer diverges from other sports is due to the relatively high likelihood of a match ending in a tie.
-The top leagues in the world usually see between 20% and 30% of their matches draw, in fact.
+The top leagues in the world usually see between 20% and 30% of their matches end in a draw, in fact.
 So a tie is a real possibility for bettors to consider.

 One way that online sportsbooks in Virginia (and elsewhere) deal with this reality is by offering a three-way moneyline option.

 You can choose either of the teams to win, but you can also bet on a draw.
 This type of bet is known as a 1×2, where the 1 represents a home win, the 2 an away win and the x a draw.